skelterjohn/wgo/readme.md

 ###Goals###

+- Ease unnecessary confusion around how to handle the GOPATH environment variable, especially for new gophers.
 - Provide a vendoring approach to dependency management for open source Go programs.
 - Eventually be merged into the go tool itself (ha ha).